balfieri/aws/README.md

 </pre>

 <p>
-When the instance is done with its work, it will typically write some kind of "DONE" indication in some results_file in a known location such as in /tmp.</p>
+When the instance is done with its work, it will typically write some kind of "PASS" indication to stdout or some results_file in /tmp.</p>

 <h1>Retrieving Results from Instances</h1>